packetghostyt/packetghostyt/data-broker-removal.md

 - Doesn’t own biased review websites
 - Is priced fairly and has a usable free plan

-It’s not the focus of this project, but it’s a tool I trust and personally use — so I support it.
+It’s not the focus of this project, but it’s a tool I trust — so I support it.

 ---